 Despite these differences, the answer to whether you can jump-start a hybrid car is a clear, unequivocal ‘yes’ for most models.
 In fact, you can start the car by attaching it to any 12-volt source.

 The hybrid car often has two distinctive batteries.
 The first is the main high-voltage battery, which powers the car instead of the gasoline engine or will work alongside the gasoline engine for better fuel efficiency.
-Because a hybrid often has a high-voltage battery pack, it is commonly perceived that it’s not possible to jump-start these kinds of cars.
+Because a hybrid often has a high-voltage battery pack, it is commonly perceived that it’s impossible to jump-start these kinds of cars.

 However, it is fairly straightforward to tell the difference between the larger battery packs that power the car and the smaller conventional batteries that’ll allow you to jump-start the model.
-What’s more, this can work in the other direction, too, where you can use a hybrid car to jump-start another car just by doing the same process in reverse.
+What’s more, this can also work in the other direction, where you can use a hybrid car to jump-start another car just by doing the same process in reverse.
 An added variance between jump-starting a hybrid and a conventional auto is that both the battery pack for powering the car engine and the conventional battery pack can lose power.

 How To Jump-start a Hybrid